 JEE Advanced Topper Who Left IIT Bombay for MIT: Chitraang Murdia's Journey of Choosing Passion Over Interest

 Chitraang Murdia was JEE Advanced topper in the year 2014 with All India Rank of 1.
-Naturally, he enrolled in a Bachelor of Technology program in computer science at the Indian Institute of Technology (IIT) Bombay.
+He took admission to Bachelor of Technology in computer science course at the Indian Institute of Technology (IIT) Bombay.
 Despite his success in this field, Chitraang realised that while he was interested in computer science, his true passion lay in physics and the pure sciences.
 In an interview with shiksha.com back in 2014, he shared insights about his journey preparing for the JEE Advanced exam and the tough choice he made to leave IIT Bombay to pursue what he loved.

 Explore colleges based on JEE Advanced